 The Bible teaches that we need three things to enter Heaven.
 If we fail those three things we will enter Hell and die a second time.
 We won’t be with God and we will end up dead for eternity.

 I can see the Devil taking delight in torture but not God.
 But I do not fully understand God and I’m not expected to.
 I am expected to obey His three part single most important command to love.

 I am not comfortable praying out loud around other people.
 Prayer is personal and private between the Holy Father in Heaven and me.
 I’ve prayed out loud with friends and acquaintances but always felt praying out loud was not praying directly to God.
 Praying out loud among other people is a prayer partially to them and not intimately focused to God.

 I believe from what I reckon in my Bible study that each one of us is supposed to pray alone and individually to the Holy Father.
 God knows we all have different thoughts and needs.
 He wants an individual and private relationship with each one of us.
-We should request that others pray for us and we can pray for others.
+We can request that others pray for us and we can pray for others.

 My prayers fit me and your prayers fit you.
 We can pray for whoever and whatever we want in private.
 We all want to pray for our own loved ones!
 And I expect we would all love to see the world made a better place!
 Each one of us have our own unique thoughts to communicate to the Father.